 Some of my favorite brands to use are:

-- Bionaturae gluten free pasta (made with organic rice, potato and soy)
+- Bionaturae gluten free pasta (made with organic rice and lentils)

 - Ancient Harvest gluten free pasta (made with organic corn and quinoa)